Preserving Historic Fabrics, Costumes,

 Textile Conservation for Museums, Communities & Families

-ICA provides textile conservation for garments, flags, quilts, tapestries, embroideries, and contemporary fiber art.
-Based in Cleveland, we serve Ohio and the wider Midwest—with projects nationwide.
-From University Circle and Playhouse Square to the Short North, Over-the-Rhine, Mt.
-Adams, the North Shore, and Broad Ripple, we assess condition, plan treatment, and return textiles to safe display or storage while honoring their history and meaning.
+Our team provides textile conservation for garments, flags, quilts, tapestries, embroideries, and contemporary fiber art.
+Based in Cleveland, we serve Ohio and the wider Midwest with projects nationwide.
+We assess condition, plan treatment, and return textiles to safe display or storage while honoring their history and meaning.

 Cleaning, Stabilization & Care for Fragile Fabrics

 Time leaves marks on fabric: stains and soiling, weakened fibers, tears along folds, fraying edges, and dye instability.
-Our approach combines careful testing with methods suited to each material—wet cleaning when safe, dry or solvent cleaning when necessary, hand stitching for garment conservation, sheer overlays to support fragile areas, and controlled humidification to reduce creases.
-We also address pests or mold when present, ensuring the textile is stable and ready for display or storage.
+Our approach combines careful testing with methods suited to each material, wet cleaning when safe, dry or solvent cleaning when necessary, hand stitching for garment conservation, sheer overlays to support fragile areas, and controlled humidification to reduce creases.
+The team addresses pests or mold when present, ensuring the textile is stable and ready for display or storage.

 Types of Textiles We Treat